-Students learn the structure, strategies and techniques of sports broadcasting, which serves the dual role as journalism (an accurate reporting of an event) and as entertainment.
+Students learn the structure, strategies and techniques of sports broadcasting, which serves the dual role as journalism and as entertainment.
 The course considers different content and styles of radio and television sportscasting.
 Assignments include broadcast coverage of athletic events and subsequent critique.
-Prerequisite: COM 324.
+Prerequisite: COM 220.